wp-plugins/easy-popular-posts/readme.txt

 An easy to use WordPress function to <a href='http://thisismyurl.com/downloads/wordpress/plugins/easy-popular-posts/'>add popular posts to any WordPress theme</a>.

-You can also include the the list in a post using a shortcode [popularPosts] or as a widget.
+You can also include the the list in a post using a shortcode [thisismyurl_easy_popular_posts] or as a widget.

 == Installation ==